Join us for our free webinar

 Share This:

-Many of you will probably know the OMB Uniform Guidance Audits, formerly known as OMB A-133 audits.
-In the webinar posted above, Jameson & Company partner, Brian LaCroix explains the Uniform Guidance Audit (UGA), the process, findings and possible pitfalls.
-The following is based on the transcripts from this webinar.
+Many of you will probably know the Uniform Guidance Audits, formerly known as OMB A-133 audits.
+Here’s a chance to go deeper and learn about the UGA, the audit process, findings and possible pitfalls.

-WHO IS REQUIRED TO HAVE AN OMB A-133/UNIFORM GUIDANCE AUDIT?
+WHO IS REQUIRED TO HAVE A UNIFORM GUIDANCE AUDIT?

-The list of those who are required to have an OMB A-133 Uniform Guidance Audit is long.
+The list of those who are required to have a Uniform Guidance Audit is long.

 • If you are an NIH or DOE grantee and you have an SBIR or STTR Phase I or Phase II grant, as well as NIH R01 and U01 grants, and DOE EERE grants — the requirement will be embedded in your notice of grant award or cooperative agreement.